-The FairQuark difficulty chart provides the current FairQuark difficulty (FRQ diff) target as well as a historical data graph visualizing FairQuark mining difficulty chart values with FRQ difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The FairQuark difficulty chart plots the FairQuark difficulty target over time and the current FairQuark difficulty (FRQ diff) target.
+Including a historical data graph visualizing FRQ mining difficulty chart values with FairQuark difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 FairQuark Difficulty Increase

-The FairQuark difficulty adjustment levels are calculated using the daily difficulty average data points in the FairQuark difficulty graph.
+The FairQuark difficulty data levels are calculated using the daily difficulty average data points in the FairQuark difficulty graph.

 FairQuark Difficulty History for the Last 120 Days

 |No difficulty data for the last 120 days|